ayushupneja/v4/src/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - Python
+  - C++
+  - SQL
-  - JavaScript (ES6+)
+  - JavaScript
-  - HTML & (S)CSS
+  - HTML & CSS
+  - Bootstrap
   - React
-  - Vue
+  - Flask
   - Node.js
-  - Express
-  - GraphQL
-  - NativeScript
+  - Django
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Hi!
+I'm Ayush, a Computer Engineering student at Boston University who enjoys competing at hackathons and buying cool tech.
+I've explored many different passions of mine in college including competitive dance, parliamentary debate, student government, and low-level research.
+I'm currently working on a software startup with several friends to be launched in the coming months.

+I was born and brought up in State College, Pennsylvania until high school.
+In the ninth grade I moved to Newton, MA, where I completed my K-12 education at Newton South High School.
+Now, I attend Boston University and hope to end up either in San Francisco, CA or New York, NY after graduating.

 Here are a few technologies I've been working with recently: